grzegorz914/homebridge-xbox-tv/README.md

   * Console need to allow connect from any 3rd app. *Allow Connections from any device* should be enabled.
   * Profile & System > Settings > Devices & Connections > Remote features > Xbox app preferences.
 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
-* Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
+* Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin.
-* The sample configuration can be edited and used manually as an alternative.
-* See the `sample-config.json` file in this repository or copy it into your config.json file, making the apporpriate changes before saving it.
+* See the `sample-config.json` file or copy the example making the apporpriate changes before saving it.
 * Be sure to always make a backup copy of your config.json file before making any changes to it.

 <p align="left">
 	<a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/plugin settings.png" width="840"></a>